Sorry, you need to enable JavaScript to visit this website.

 • up to three months tutoring to facilitate access to the labour market (for placements in Italy);

-• preferential access in some Universal Civil Service projects, for young people with fewer opportunities.
+• priority access, in some Universal Civic Service projects, for young people with fewer opportunities.

-Furthermore, mentoring is an important supporting measure for volunteers.
-The Local Project Operator is a volunteer, employee or other contract staff of the sending organization, who possesses specific skills related to the activities and objectives established by the project.
-They are available on the project site for at least 10 hours per week.
+Furthermore, mentoring is an important support measure for volunteers: the Local Project Operator is a staff of the host organisation who provides on the job training to volunteers for at least 10 hours per week.

 Training credits